minter/mxvoice-electron/README.md

 ## Building

+### OS X

 To build packages for release, use the `npm run make` command.
 This will use the makers defined in `package.json`, along with your current system architecture (e.g., `darwin`) and build any available targets.

 Build output of `npm run make` will be available in the `out/` subdirectory.
+Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being preferred.

+### Windows

+It is allegedly possible to build Windows binaries on the Mac, though getting that to work has proven challenging.

-To build for a different platform (for example, if you are on a Mac and want to build Windows binaries), you can pass a platform flag:
+To build on a Windows system, run:

+* `npm run make -- --arch=ia32`
-`npm run make --platform=win32`
+* `npm run make -- --arch=x64`

-Note that building Windows binaries on a Mac requires `mono` and `wine`, available via Homebrew.
+This will build two binaries - one 32-bit, one 64-bit.
+As with OS X, installer files will be the `out/` directory.

 ## References and Utilities